eytand/web-engine/README.md

-## UVEye web engine app
+## node-web-engine app
 TODO: add build badges here

-UVEye web engine is an onopinionated Dependency Injection framework which serves as a core base to all UVEye's services Cross-cutting services (e.g. logger, mongodb, redis, kafka etc.) can be incrementaly contributed to this framework and then can inherently be used by all services using the framework.
+Node web engine is an unopinionated Dependency Injection framework which serves as a core base to all microservices cross-cutting services (e.g. logger, config, mongodb, redis, kafka etc.)
+The web-engine requires upload to an NPM repository (or mirror), so that it'll be used as a base module to each microservice

 ## Requirements

-* Node 8
+* Node 8+
 * esm - The framework is coded ES6 module style, be sure to use `node -r esm <your-service>` when running. esm can be installed globally

 ```bash